NFL appeals 6-game suspension for Browns’ Deshaun Watson

 The NFL is seeking an indefinite suspension of at least one year plus a fine in appealing a disciplinary officer’s decision to suspend Cleveland Browns quarterback Deshaun Watson for six games for violating the league’s personal conduct policy, a person familiar with the filing told The Associated Press.

 The person, speaking on condition of anonymity because the matter isn’t public knowledge, also said Watson would be required to undergo treatment before he could be reinstated.
-The league initially recommended an $8 million fine and asked for a $5 million fine in settlement negotiations that never materialized, another person involved in the talks told the AP.
+The league initially recommended an $8 million fine and asked during settlement negotiations for at least a $5 million fine plus a 12-game suspension that never materialized, another person involved in the talks told the AP.

 The NFL’s appeal gives Commissioner Roger Goodell or someone he designates authority to impose a stiffer penalty.
 League spokesman Brian McCarthy said it’s still to be determined whether Goodell or someone else will hear the appeal.